j0shValdez/threat-hunting-scenario-TOR-use/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

-Searched for any indication that user "employee" actually opened the TOR browser.
-There was evidence that they did open it at `2024-11-08T22:17:21.6357935Z`.
-There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.
+After confirming the installation of the Tor browser, the next step was to determine whether the user actually opened browser itself.
+During the investigation, I found that the file `firefox.exe` (Tor's browser executable) was located at `C:\Users\JoshVlab\Desktop\Tor Browser\Browser\firefox.exe`.

+A query against the `DeviceProcessEvents` table revealed that user `joshvlab` opened the Tor browser at `2025-05-06T19:23:39.2017858Z`.
+Additional instances of `firefox.exe` and `tor.exe` execution followed, suggesting continued browser activity, likely via the installed Tor software.

 **Query used to locate events:**